Guided Tours

 8. Production of binding agents

-Every year, 262,200 tonnes of FGD gypsum are processed into high quality binding agents at the Lippe Plant – for example, for wall plaster and floor screed.
+Every year, REMONDIS Production processes 262,200 tonnes of FGD gypsum into high quality binding agents – for example, for wall plaster and floor screed.

 Find out more